 The narrative report may contain sensitive information, for instance on the Beneficiaries' evaluation of the collaboration with local authorities.
 When the Contracting Authority is not the European Commission and if some information needs to be kept confidential, the Coordinator must request it as soon as possible and come to an arrangement with the Contracting Authority on the parts concerned.

-The financial reports should have at least the same level of detail as the budget annexed to the contract.
-Any relevant variation from the budget initially submitted must be explained.
-Minor changes do not necessarily need to be systematically explained, but the Beneficiary(ies) must be able to justify them upon request.
-The financial reports must be consistent with the records, accounts, and ledgers of the Beneficiary(ies) and/or their Affiliated -
+The financial reports shall have at least the same level of detail as the Budget annexed to the Contract.
+Any relevant variation from the Budget initially submitted must be explained.
+Minor changes do not necessarily need to be systematically explained, but Beneficiaries must be able to justify them upon request.

+The financial reports must be consistent with the records, accounts, and ledgers of the Beneficiaries and affiliated entities.